JeffHeck/SchoolDataProject/4_yr_f195_budgets.md

 Summary tables and charts, based on those reports, for revenues and expenses per student are listed below.

 Note:
-- Funds included: General Fund, Debt Service Fund, ASB Fund, Transportation Vehicle Fund
+- There are 5 types of funds: General Fund, Debt Service Fund, ASB Fund, Transportation Vehicle Fund, Capital Projects Fund
-- Fund excluded: Capital Projects Fund

 Tables:
 - State-Wide Historical and Projected Ave Revenues and Expenses Per Student by Fund

 Charts:
 - State-Wide Historical and Projected Ave Revenues and Expenses Per Student for the General Fund
-- Number of Districts with Positive and Negative Balances for the General Fund
+- Number of Districts with Projected Positive and Negative Balances by Fund

 ___